 Ewing sarcoma has also been called peripheral primitive neuroectodermal tumor, Askin tumor (Ewing sarcoma of the chest wall), extraosseous Ewing sarcoma (Ewing sarcoma in tissue other than bone), and Ewing sarcoma family of tumors.

 Undifferentiated small round cell sarcoma usually forms in the bones or the muscles that are attached to bones and that help the body move.
-There are five types of undifferentiated small round cell sarcoma that are treated like Ewing sarcoma:
+Undifferentiated small round cell sarcoma is usually treated the same way as Ewing sarcoma.
+Types of undifferentiated small round cell sarcomas include:

-Anything that increases a person's chance of getting a disease is called a risk factor.
-Not every child with one or more of these risk factors will develop Ewing sarcoma or other sarcomas, and they can develop in some children who don't have any known risk factors.
-Children with Fanconi anemia may be at increased risk for Ewing sarcoma.
+A risk factor is anything that increases the chance of getting a disease.
+Not every child with a risk factor will develop Ewing sarcoma or other sarcomas.
+And they can develop in some children who don't have a known risk factor.
+Children with Fanconi anemia may be at increased risk of Ewing sarcoma.
 Talk with your child's doctor if you think your child may be at risk.

-The specialists (pathologist, radiation oncologist, and surgeon) who will treat the patient usually work together to decide the best site to place the needle or biopsy incision.
+The child's pathologist, radiation oncologist, and surgeon usually work together to decide the best site to place the needle or biopsy incision.
 The selection of the biopsy site is important.
 A biopsy site that is not properly selected may result in more extensive surgery to remove the tumor or a larger area that is treated with radiation therapy.

-If there is a chance that the cancer has spread to nearby lymph nodes, one or more lymph nodes may be removed and checked for signs of cancer.
+If there is a chance that the cancer has spread to nearby lymph nodes, one or more lymph nodes may be removed and checked for cancer.

 The following tests may be done on the tissue that is removed: